EyzeCOLD/nvim-function-linecount/README.md

 ![screenshot](screenshot.png "Screenshot")

 NOTE: as of now the following style is expected:
-* identifier and arguments of the function on one line
+* function return type, identifier and arguments on one line
-* curly braces always on their own lines and the type
+* curly braces always on their own lines
 ```
 void func(int param)
 {